 In 1931, with an enrollment of less than 50 students, the College returned to a partially renovated building at the Broadway campus, a move that was to prove beneficial to both levels.
 Within two years, women were enrolled in credit courses, and in 1936, the first women received their degrees.
 Just prior to that, the first professional degree program was established with the introduction of the School of Education, and in 1937, the College was fully accredited by the Northwest Association of Secondary and Higher Schools.
-The School of Engineering followed in 1941.
+The School of Nursing was officially opened in 1940, and the School of Engineering followed in 1941.